Bigamy and Polygamy Impacting U.S. Citizenship Applications

 The Impact on U.S. Citizenship Applications

-When LPRs apply for U.S. citizenship, they must fill out Form N-400, which asks about their marital history and this helps determine if applicants are involved in bigamy (being legally married to two people at the same time) or practicing polygamy (having multiple marriages).
+When LPRs apply for U.S. citizenship, they must fill out Form N-400, which asks about their marital history.
+This helps determine if applicants are involved in bigamy (being legally married to two people simultaneously) or practicing polygamy (having multiple marriages).
 These situations can significantly hinder the approval of their applications.

 The Challenge of Bigamy

-Imagine a woman who is an LPR finds out that her U.S. citizen husband, who sponsored her green card, is already married to someone else in their home country.
+Consider a woman who is an LPR and discovers that her U.S. citizen husband, who sponsored her green card, is already married to someone else in their home country.
 Although she isn’t committing bigamy, her husband’s actions might make USCIS suspect her involvement in a polygamous relationship and this can lead to her disqualification from citizenship and even deportation.

 This can be very distressing for the immigrant spouse.
 She may not have known about her husband’s other marriage, yet her naturalization application could be denied due to his actions.